Skip to main content

 Capital Gains Report

-This article is to help you to read and use the Capital Gains Report.
+This article will help you read and use the Capital Gains Report.

 The capital gains report is the report that most regular investors will use to fill in their tax returns.

-This is a summary of all the capital gains/losses that you have made during the selected tax year.
+This is a summary of all the capital gains and losses that you have made during the selected financial year.

 Short Term Capital Gains

-Short Term Capital Gains are calculated on gains that have been made on assets that you have held for a short term period.
-This threshold will be set to the default period of the country you have chosen and can be changed on the settings page.
+Short Term Capital Gains are calculated based on gains made on assets held for a short-term period.
+The threshold is set to the default period of the country you have chosen and can be changed on the Settings page.

 Long Term Capital Gains

-Long Term Capital Gains are calculated on the gains that had been held by you for longer than your chosen long term threshold.
-In Australia and the US for example this occurs when the asset is held for more than one year.
-As mentioned above this threshold can be changed on the settings page.
+Long Term Capital Gains are calculated on gains held for longer than your chosen long-term threshold.
+In Australia and the US, for example, this occurs when the asset is held for more than one year.
+As mentioned above, this threshold can be changed on the Settings page.

 Total Capital Losses